 On the other hand, urban-fantasy readers were more interested than anyone else in this aspect:

 The dual animal/human nature of a werewolf — I’ll let one of my respondents sum this one up since she said it so well: “The internal struggle between wolf/human.
 I think it is a good description of how complex humans are.
 We all have a wolf half or darker nature, if you will.
 And we all struggle to balance those emotions and desires.”
 I suspect this human/wolf duality that Lori Hughes so ably described (and which I put at the forefront of my Moon Blind series) would appeal to a horror audience in addition to a fantasy audience.
 If you want your werewolves to be forced to shift at the full moon, I suspect you’re tapping into this deep human conflict.

 What’s left to love about werewolves?
 How about:

 The wolves themselves — As Tina Hoefs explained, “I love animals more than people.
 Less drama and bs.”
 Other respondents mentioned how much they love wolves specifically.
 They particularly appreciated the scenes where protagonists ran in lupine form, although several also mentioned other aspects of wolfish behavior (either while two-legged or four-legged).
 Paranormal-romance readers weren’t strongly interested in this aspect, but about a quarter of urban-fantasy readers and a fifth of Patricia Briggs’ fans listed it as a must-have in werewolf books.

 Finally, a much smaller subset of readers noted that their favorite aspect is:

 General worldbuilding — Whether that’s werewolf superpowers or shifters interacting with vampires and other beings.

 And that’s about it for what most of us love about werewolves.
 Except…maybe you’re attracted to something entirely different?
-If so, I hope you’ll comment on the linked facebook post to let me know!
+If so, you’ll have to write an outside-the-box shifter novel and share it with the world!